qucat/jscircuit/docs/pages/c4-level4-code.md

-# C4 Level 4: Code Diagram

-This diagram shows the key classes and their relationships in the QuCat Circuit Generator.
+This diagram shows the key classes and their relationships in the JSCircuit Editor.

 ```mermaid
 classDiagram